AdvisrDev/terraform-harness-fme/modules/split-feature-flags/README.md

 This Terraform module manages Split.io feature flags with environment-specific configurations, supporting flexible deployment patterns across multiple environments.

+## Purpose

+This module enables you to define and manage feature flags within your Split.io workspace, applying environment-specific configurations and rollout strategies.

 ## Features

 - **Environment Filtering**: Only deploy feature flags to specified environments